The purpose of community development is to improve your geographic community in some manner.

 This page is provided in direct response to a visitor question.
 If the first paragraph didn't answer the question, maybe you will want to read about the definition of community development, or even check our sitemap to understand the breadth of subject matter that might shape the purpose of community development in any particular instance.

 In an international context, community development may be intertwined with national development, meeting basic human needs such as clean water, and provision of infrastructure such as roads, power, and electronic communications capability.
-But even when some systems basic to the modern global world are lacking, much can be done to improve both the social organization and appearance and functioning of a village.
+But even when some systems basic to the modern global world are lacking, much can be done to improve both the social organization, physical and mental health, education, and appearance and functioning of a village.

 Maybe the question really was a philosophical question, more along the lines of "Why should I care about my community?"
 If so, that is something for you and your conscience to decide.